dhall-lang/dhall-lang/standard/type-inference.md

     Γ ⊢ l ⫽ r : { a : A₁, ts… }

+If the operator arguments are not records then that is a type error.

 A record update using the `with` keyword replaces a field: